Joshhhuaaa/EnhancedSCDAOnline/README.md

 ## Installation

 The latest version of Enhanced SCDA Online can be found in the [Releases](https://github.com/Joshhhuaaa/EnhancedSCDAOnline/releases) page.
 Please note that versions of Enhanced SCDA Online are not compatible with the default version of the game or previous Enhanced versions.

+- Run the game executable, `SCDA_Online.exe` in the System folder to begin playing.
+- If experiencing an error on startup, try running `DXSetup.exe` in the `Installers\DirectX` directory.